dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 }
 ```

 When we generate a new JWT we need to simply encode a particular bit of json.
 This json has particular recommended fields which we'll use.
-We'll use `sub` for the userid and `iat` for the issued at timestamp.
+We'll use `sub` for the userid and `iat` for the *issued at timestamp*.
 We'll just create a helper function for this:

 ```javascript
 // encodes a new token for a user object